kgeorgiou/kgeorgiou.github.io/source/articles/2019-09-30-capturing-digital-flags.md

 ### Personal Note

-I partake in CTF competitions, whenever my schedule permits, with the super bright folks of [CYberMouflons](https://cybermouflons.com) by my side.
+I play in CTF competitions as a member of the [CYberMouflons](https://cybermouflons.com).

 This blog post was fuelled by my excitement when this item arrived in the mail, as a reward for us placing 23rd in Facebook's 2019 CTF.